ArtScienceLab/Qualisys-MAX4Live-Ableton/README.md

 - panning
 - distortion of the track

-Markers names and rigid bodies names to be adjusted.
+Markers names and rigid bodies names need to be adjusted.